A Bit Darker Than The Movies: How To Train Your Dragon 2

 Summary:

-Hiccup Horrendous Haddock III was a Viking Hero--dashing, brave, and ever so clever.
-But even Viking heroes have to begin somewhere.
-In this rip-roaring adventure he recounts his early days--when he still had a lot to learn about swordfights, shipwrecks, and homicidal dragons....
+Hiccup Horrendous Haddock III is a Viking hero—dashing, brave, and oh-so-clever!
+But even the mightiest heroes have to start somewhere.
+In this rip-roaring adventure, he recounts his early days when he still had a lot to learn about swordfights, shipwrecks, and those pesky homicidal dragons.
+It’s a wild ride filled with laughter and lessons!

 How To Train Your Dragon